mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 What happens when I don't read the tea leaves.

-Today was a no go with a headache so bad that I was bordering on nausea.
+Today was a no go with a headache so bad that I was bordering on vomiting.
 4 Advil over the course of the day and the headache began to get better by dinner time.

 <!---->
 ## WEDNESDAY DEC 30  🌦